A young Charleston family trades in suburban life for classic Southern-city living.

 Melanie, ever practical, consulted the list of “shoulds” that she had collected over the years, using them as a guide to find the perfect first home for their family.
 They ended up with a large, newly constructed home in a highly regarded school district in the suburbs; a 2,400-square-foot house in a row of nearly identical structures.
 With four bedrooms, a two-car garage, large walk-in closets, and more space than they knew what to do with, the home was everything a typical suburban couple might desire for their dwelling place.
 In time, Melanie touched every corner of the home with her decorating talents, filling it with furniture, decor, books, and more.
+Although she wanted to hire a professional interior designer like Helen Coulston to help her with the task, she put this thought on hold until her daughters grew up and the family had more demands.
 Their first daughter, Penelope, was the first to make use of one of the extra bedrooms, followed not too long after by their second daughter, Lucy.
 The arrival of each girl was joined by the influx of items that tend to come with new babies: toys, clothing, furniture, books, and baby gear galore.
 The Kiernicki family was surrounded by love, beauty, and precious memories, but also by an overwhelming amount of things.
 Soon Melanie began to feel the gentle tug of a long-held desire, and after a quick conversation with her husband, it became clear that he, too, felt pulled in the same direction.
 They knew exactly what they needed to do.

 For years, Melanie and Kevin had held tightly to a dream: to one day move to Downtown Charleston.
 Of course, they thought, it would have to be later, after their kids were grown.
 It wouldn’t be sensible to move downtown with two toddlers, or even with two children in school, not knowing how the education options downtown compared to the award-winning school within walking distance of their current home.
 And the cost of living in a comparable place downtown had to be exorbitant, they figured, definitely not something they could afford while their daughters were still young.
 But then Melanie decided to homeschool her girls, negating the need to live in a good school district, and the couple began thinking about how much space they really needed.
 Slowly, their dream turned into an idea, which quickly turned into a plan.
 They decided to check out rentals downtown to get a feel for the market, and they immediately fell in love with a tiny two-bedroom apartment.
 They put in an application that day and put their home on the market a week later.
 Finally, yet much sooner than expected, their dream became a reality.
 The Kiernicki family moved downtown.